0dan0/qr/docs/control/extensions/README.md

 - **SOLO=channel** - Use only one channel of audio. e.g. oMSOLO=1 use only channel 1, oMSOLO=4 only use the fourth channel.

-### **HERO10/11/12 only** - Advanced features

-- **BERS=1** - Bypass ERS compensation.
-Do not use unless you have stablization disabled, and know why you want ERS off.
-Not common.
-- **IWFR=1** - Increased Write FRequency to support for higher precision file recoveries (this is also defaulted on with !MBITR=x bitrate changes).
-If you have ever had a big crash that ejects the battery, you may have noticed the file recovery will miss 5-15 seconds of your video.
-Missing even the lead up to the great moment.
-This hack increases the rate in which video data is flushed to the SD Card, improving the recoverability for footage.
-With this enabled, battery ejects will not lose more than 1-2 seconds of footage.
-Great for FPV users.

-- **TUSB=1** - Trust USB power.
-Some USB power sources may report less than they are capable.
-This modification assumes the USB Power source is 2A minimum, and disables the testing.
-This can help with some USB power sources that the camera can reject, but are otherwise sufficient to run all camera operations.
-If you use TUSB with an inadequate power source, expect capture failures.

 <input type="checkbox" id="perm" name="perm">
 <label for="perm">Make metadata Permanent (are you sure?)</label><br>